w01fS/RTFR/README.md

 ## Towards the Last Leg of the competition

-1. Created  a basic Face Detection Script using OpenCV and HaarCascade.
+**Created  a basic Face Detection Script using OpenCV and HaarCascade**
 The script is basic and Haar Cascade is used since it is more accurate than LMB Cascade.

-2.
+The Script detects face(s) that are in the range/scope of camera/webcam.
+The Script also saves those frames with faces to the desired location.